CAMB-DSbD/attestablelauncher/README.md

 the clients  that request them  to execute programs that involve sensitive data.

-Attestable management includes several operation that the attestable provider (for example, a cloud provider) has the privilage and responsibility to execute such as attestable creation, loading it with a program, launching the program into execution, the program's collection of execution results or the program's contact details, and wipe memory used.
+Attestable management includes several operations that the attestablelauncher (for example, a cloud provider) has the privilage and responsibility to execute on behalf of the attestable provider.
+The attestable provider can be for instance, a cloud provider who has deployed Morello Boards in his cloud infrastructure and rent attestable to clients.
+The list of operations includes attestable creation, loading it with a program, launching the program into execution, the program's collection of execution results or the program's contact details, and memory wipe.

 # The attestablelauncher's architecture